WebizenAI/devdocs/WorkInProgress.md

 # Work in Progress

-This is where i'll put information about the work in progress.
+This is where i'll put information about the work in progress.  note also [[PCTWorkInProgress]]

 ### [DevDocs (#this)](https://devdocs.webizen.org/)
 This documentation environment has been built using [Obsidian](https://obsidian.md/), [GitHub](https://github.com/), [Gatsby](https://www.gatsbyjs.com/) and the [Obsidian Template for Gatsby](Obsibian Template for Gatsby).
 The [[DocumentationMethod]] document explains how its done.

 The process of producing the documentation; includes,
 1. Writing Content about the architecture of the Webizen Project.